confluentinc/schema-registry/docs/connect.rst

   * Importance: low

 ``key.subject.name.strategy``
-  Determines how to construct the subject name under which the key schema is registered with the |sr|.
+  Determines how to construct the subject name under which the key schema is registered with |sr|.

   Any implementation of ``io.confluent.kafka.serializers.subject.SubjectNameStrategy`` can be specified.
 By default, <topic>-key is used as subject.